koii-network/docs/tutorials/archiver/adapter.md

 ---
-title: Twitter Adapter Template
+title: Adapter
 image: img/thumbnail.png
-sidebar_label: Twitter Adapter Template
+sidebar_label: Adapter
 ---

+Within our template, we are making use of an adapter class.

+We are extending it to interact with Twitter, but you can extend it to interact with any website you want.

+Let's take a look at our `twitter.js` file

 ### Modules

-Let's take a look at the necessary modules and libraries that will be used throughout the code:

 We have a database model, puppeteer for web scraping, cheerio for DOM parsing, crypto for potential cryptography tasks, and web3.storage for decentralized storage.